chrisoc19/workout/README.md

 - Feature 12 - Log out - If the user clicks on login/out in the nav bar it removes the session user redirects to the login page.
 The user then must log back in to access the site.
 ### Features Left to Implement
 - In the future I would like to add User restrictions, For example if the Session User is not the same as the user who added the exercise then that user will not be able to edit or delete the exercise.

+## Database Schema
+I chose to use a document-oriented database using [MongoDB](https://www.mongodb.com)for this web application.
+There are three collections, one called Categories, which holds which parts of the bodies you can add an exercise for, 'Exercise' which holds the exercise details and one  called 'users' to house user account details.

 ## Technologies Used